xullnn/ls_pull_over_push/230/answers.md

 let [a, b, ...c] = [1,2,3,4,5];
 ```

-answer: it's a syntax to initiate multiple variables in single line. `a` and `b` will reference integer `1` and `2` separately, `c` will reference the array `[3, 4, 5]`.
+answer: it's a syntax to initiate multiple variables in a single line. `a` and `b` will reference integer `1` and `2` separately, `c` will reference the array `[3, 4, 5]`.

 What problem does the 'bubbling and capturing' model solve?

 answer:

-1. when we want to listen certain type of event on many elements held by a parent elements, but it's not approachable to attach many listeners on each of the child elements.
+1. when we want to listen certain type of event on many elements held by a parent elements, but it's not approachable to attach lots of listeners on each of the child elements.

-2. It also solves the problem that when new node(s) is dynamically inserted into the parent element, using 'bubbling and capturing' model can, to some extent, maintain the listening behaviors we set before, means the changing of the DOM structure won't break the feature of the page.
+2. It also solves the problem that when new node(s) is dynamically inserted into the parent element, using 'bubbling and capturing' model can, to some extent, maintain the listening behaviors we set beforehand, means the changing of the DOM structure won't break the feature of the page.

 What is a `Promise`?